GuideUpdated March 26, 2026

 +

 Social media is optional for client acquisition.
 Most therapy clients search with intent (Google, ChatGPT) rather than browsing social media.
 If you enjoy creating content, social media can build awareness.
-But Google Business Profile, your website, and reviews will have more direct impact on client acquisition.
+But Google Business Profile, your website, and accurate public listings usually have more direct impact.

 Related guides